AdrianOrcik/HowTo/README.md

 ---------

-:pencil: How to prototyped new UI screens faster?
+:pencil: How we prototyped new UI screens faster?
 ---------
 :warning: Issue
 - A lot of popups need to be updated depending on the game state